hasantfn/hasantfn/README.md

 I'm currently a first year student in Bilkent University.
 I'm studying computer science.

-I'm currently working on Java
+I'm currently working on Java and Fusion 360